+- Filled out stencil code from pkg

+- Your own tests (see the next section!)

+- README

-Please write up a simple README documenting any bugs you know of in your code, any extra features you added, an overview of your tests and anything else you think the TAs should know about your project.
+- Please write up a simple README documenting any bugs you know of in your code, any extra features you added, an overview of your tests, the distribution of labor in your team, and anything else you think the TAs should know about your project.